Jewish Cossacks

-Of the different branches of Cossacks, the only one that documents allowing Jews into their society were the Cossacks of Ukraine.
+Of the different branches of Cossacks, the only one that is documented allowing Jews into their society were the Cossacks of Ukraine.

 Changes of sentiment during the 17th century

 When Poland and Lithuania were merged by King Sigismund Augustus into one commonwealth (in the Union of Lublin of 1569) the provinces of Volhynia, Podilia and the rest of Ukraine were separated from the Grand Duchy of Lithuania and came under the direct rule of Poland.
-The Zaporozhian Cossacks were generally indifferent to religious matters and bore no particular ill will toward the Jews up to the time of Hetman Nalyvaiko.
+The Zaporozhian Cossacks were generally indifferent to religious matters and bore no particular ill will toward the Jews until the late 1630s.
 They often included religious Jews among their company, but after the Union of Brest Mazur immigration introduced a negative feeling against the Jews from Poland to Ukraine during the reign of Sigismund III (1587–1632), and Cossacks wanted to baptize Jews now.
 The guilds that were established, which always feared the competition of the Jews, played a prominent part in connection with various accusations.
 The higher nobility, however, depended largely on some part of Jews to act as their leaseholders-arendators, agents, and financial managers, and this served in a significant measure as a bar to persecution.